Pittsburgh and West Virginia Railway: Pennsylvania Railroad influence: 1929 to 1964

 In 1929, the Pennsylvania Railroad incorporated the Pennroad Corporation as an investment and holding company.
 This allowed the PRR to indirectly invest in other transportation companies without ICC regulation.
 Among the initial purchases, 72% of the P&WV was acquired.

-On February 11, 1931, the extension to Connellsville, Pennsylvania opened, where the Western Maryland continued east, splitting from the West Side Belt at Pierce.
-This formed what came to be known as the Alphabet Route, following roughly the same plan as Gould's system, but using the Nickel Plate Road rather than the Wabash to reach both St. Louis and Chicago.
-The P&WV and Western Maryland never actually physically connected to one another in Connellsville—a short section of Pittsburgh and Lake Erie Railroad trackage was used to connect the P&WV to the WM.
+On February 11, 1931, the extension to Connellsville, Pennsylvania, opened, where the Western Maryland continued east, splitting from the West Side Belt at Pierce.
+This formed what came to be known as the Alphabet Route, following roughly the same plan as Gould's system but using the Nickel Plate Road rather than the Wabash to reach both St. Louis and Chicago.
+The P&WV and Western Maryland never physically connected in Connellsville—a short section of Pittsburgh and Lake Erie Railroad trackage was used to connect the P&WV to the WM.

 The Nickel Plate leased the Wheeling and Lake Erie on December 1, 1949.
 In March 1950, the Pennroad announced plans to lease the P&WV to the Nickel Plate.
 In 1962, the Norfolk & Western Railway filed to include the P&WV in the upcoming merger of the Nickel Plate.
-On October 16, 1964, the Norfolk and Western acquired the Nickel Plate and leased the P&WV.
+On October 16, 1964, the Norfolk and Western acquired the Nickel Plate.
+They leased the P&WV.
 On the other hand, the Western Maryland Railway eventually went to the competing Baltimore and Ohio Railroad and Chesapeake and Ohio Railway in 1967.
-Following the abandonment of the Western Maryland Railway mainline from Connellsville to Cumberland, Maryland, in 1975, a connection was established between the P&WV and the B&O at a location near Connellsville called Sodem, and the P&WV's connection to the P&LE and WM was abandoned at this same time.
+Following the abandonment of the Western Maryland Railway mainline from Connellsville to Cumberland, Maryland, in 1975, a connection was established between the P&WV and the B&O at a location near Connellsville called Sodom, and the P&WV's connection to the P&LE and WM was abandoned at this same time.
 This enabled a semblance of the old Alphabet Route to continue under the Chessie System, although on B&O lines east from Connellsville instead of WM lines.